Tyomnayark/Linear-Stats/README.md

 ## Usage

-To use the MATH-SKILLS project, follow these steps:
+To use the project, follow these steps:

 * Ensure you have Java installed on your system.
 * Import the project into your preferred Java development environment (vs code).